mhbeals/mhwood.github.io/histories/trove.md

 automatically via a Trove user account; a commercial key is also available but requires explicit permission from the National Library.
-Materials can be accessed using a URL-based request or by using the suggested but unofficial [API Console] (http://troveconsole.herokuapp.com), which assists users in formatting their requests.
+Materials can be accessed using a URL-based request or by using the suggested but unofficial [API Console](http://troveconsole.herokuapp.com), which assists users in formatting their requests.
 A [full technical description of the API is available](https://help.nla.gov.au/trove/building-with-trove/api-version-2-technical-guide).

 #### Direct Download or Drives